Martially/community/contributors/design-proposals/volume-snapshotting.md

 To create a snapshot:

-* Acquire operation lock for volume so that no other attach or detach operations can be started for volume.
+* Acquire operation lock of volume so that no other attach or detach operations can be started for volume.

     * Abort if there is already a pending operation for the specified volume (main loop will retry, if needed).